GLOBAL MARKETS-U.S. growth hopes help shares shrug off China money market jitters

 Shanghai stocks, which fell about 8 percent in the last two weeks, managed to bounce 0.4 percent, lessening the fallout from its money market tensions across the region.

 In the euro zone, Italy was in focus after getting a fresh warning from the European Central Bank on Sunday that it needed to keep its public finances in check.

-Italian government bonds were vying with Spain's to be the region's weakest performers, and Milan's main stock index held in positive territory largely on hopes of a stake sale at one of its most troubled banks.
+Italian government bonds were vying with Spain to be the region's weakest performers, and Milan's main stock market was in positive territory largely on hopes of a stake sale at one of its most troubled banks.

 "Italy is suffering from a dearth of growth but for me it still seems to be a solid member of the euro zone," said Neil Williams, chief economist at fund manager Hermes.

 "My concern for next year for the euro zone is not so much the periphery, but what happens with the bill-payers."

 In the currency market, the dollar was idling just below 103.90 yen after hitting a five-year high at 104.64 last week.
 Dealers cited options barriers at 104.75 and 105.00 as the next target for bulls.

 November personal income and spending data is on tap for 8:30 a.m.
 (1330 GMT), with both seen rising 0.5 percent.
 The final December reading of the Thomson Reuters/University of Michigan index on consumer sentiment is due at 9:55 a.m.
 Analysts expect a reading of 83, up from 82.5 last month.

 The euro was firming at $1.3690, but remained well short of last week's peak of $1.3811.
 Some heat has been taken out of the shared currency since then as banks have stocked up for the sensitive year-end period with extra ECB funding.
 They added another 15 billion on Monday.